studiodamiro/damiro-dev/content/pages/musings.md

 ---
 title: Musings
-pretext: _
+pretext: Tale in every pizel
-description: Stories behind every project
+description: Exploring creative insights
 subtext:
 ---

-Here, you can find his selected <MdxButton href='/works'>WORKS</MdxButton> that are made to tell tales about people and its offerings.
+Here I share insights into my creative process and explore my interests.
+It's a space to delve deeper into the thoughts and inspirations that shape my projects.

-Know more <MdxButton href='/about'>ABOUT</MdxButton> Damiro, and <MdxButton href='/contact'>CONTACT</MdxButton> him if you find anything interesting.
+Curious about visual stories?
+Head over to my selected <MdxButton href='/works'>WORKS</MdxButton>.
+Want to learn more <MdxButton href='/about'>ABOUT</MdxButton> Damiro?
+It's just a click away.
+Ready to chat or collaborate?
+Direct your steps towards the <MdxButton href='/contact'>CONTACT</MdxButton> page.